Interested in performing at Comedy Café Berlin? Read on!

 - The Hedge

-- The Hedge is an improv comedy showcase hosted by Cuter Than Hedgehogs which takes place every 1st and 3rd Sunday.
+- The Hedge is an improv comedy showcase hosted by Cuter Than Hedgehogs which takes place every 1st Sunday.
 The showcase is open to indie teams, both newly formed or more established.

 - Twice a year CCB hosts an open longform improv tournament.